 Oftentimes, people ask what are the biggest differences when flying in first class versus business on international flights.
 For some airlines, they are not as drastic, while other carriers such as Emirates, Etihad and Singapore Airlines are on a completely different level.
-How you arrive to the airport, the lounge you get free access to, and the seat, service and food you get to devour on your flight are the main distinctions you will experience while flying in first class versus business (and visa versa).
+How you arrive at the airport, the lounge you get free access to, and the seat, service, and food you get to devour on your flight are the main distinctions you will experience while flying in first class versus business (and vice-versa).

 Before Airport Arrival

 If you’re flying First Class on Lufthansa, El AI, Jet Airways, or SWISS, to name a few, you can arrange a complimentary chauffeur service to take you from your home or hotel to the airport.
 Some will even drive you right up to the airplane in a limousine.

 Etihad, Oman Air, Qatar, Air Berlin, Emirates, Virgin Australia, Qantas, and Turkish Airlines all offer a free chauffeur service to and from the airport for those in Business and First Class, though not necessarily right up to the airplane, and not in a limousine (at least not for Business Class passengers).

 At the Airport

 Several carriers have separate lounges for First Class passengers that offer top-of-the-line multi-course cuisines, a fitness room, bars, a cigar bar, spa with free services, jacuzzi, barber shop, nail salon, individual relaxation rooms for naps and even a children’s play area.

 The best first class airport lounges that have won several awards (and no wonder because you’re treating like a royal) are Emirates in Dubai, Qatar in Doha, Qantas in Sydney and Air France in Paris.